 Cottage housing is allowed by Type II conditional use permit in the RA, and RSF, and RTF zones, subject to the compliance with subsections (D) and (E) of this section.
-When cottage housing development involves subdivision of land, the permit application shall be processed concurrently with a Type II or Type III application for subdivision in accordance with the procedures of SMC 17G.080.065, Alternative
+When cottage housing development involves subdivision of land, the permit application shall be processed concurrently with a Type II or Type III application for subdivision in accordance with the procedures of SMC 17G.080.065, Alternative Residential Subdivisions.

-Residential Subdivisions.
 If processed concurrently with a subdivision of greater than nine lots, the permit application shall be processed concurrently with the Type III subdivision application.
-Design This section is subject to the provisions of SMC 17C.110.015, Design Standards

-Administration.
-Staff will review of the site plan and each building permit application is required for consistency with this chapter.
+Design This section is subject to the provisions of SMC 17C.110.015, Design Standards Note: Currently cottage housing Administration.
+Staff will review-of the site does not allow subdivision.
+The plan and each building permit application text above would allow small lot is required for consistency with this subdivision. chapter.